apache/sdap-nexus/helm/README.md

 ## Restricting Pods to Specific Nodes

 Sometimes you may wish to restrict pods to run on specific nodes, for example if you have "UAT" and "SIT" nodes within the same cluster.
-You can configure node selectors and tolerations for all the components, as in the following example:
+You can configure affinity and tolerations for all the components, as in the following example:

 ```yaml
 webapp: